FunctionFn/GameJam2/OLDPEOPLETHINGS.md

 # GameJam2

-ENTER_HUNGER "With every year my tummy rumbles gain a decible."
-ENTER_HUNGER "Is it Tuesday?
+ENTER_HUNGER "With every year my tummy rumbles gain a decible."\n ENTER_HUNGER "Is it Tuesday?
 I thought it was Tapioca tuesday?"
 EXIT_HUNGER "Mmmm, nothing is worse than that peckerhead of a mother-in-law's meatloaf was."
 EXIT_HUNGER "I'm full of apple sauce!"